lucaardito/energy/android/data-acquisition.md

 > (6) P = R \* I^2 = 0,072 W

 # Data acquisition procedure
-LabView 2011 is configured to acquire data from the National Intruments board.
-In order to ge enough data, 100 samples are acquired at 1 kHz frequency.
+LabView 2011 is configured to acquire data from the National Instruments board.
+In order to get enough data, 100 samples are acquired at 1 kHz frequency.

 To make easier the identification of the data zone, a pattern of busy-sleep-busy is used.
 This pattern is composed of three states: two sleep states and one busy state.
 In the sleep state, the processor perform no computation, so it is possible to observe the minimum power level consumption.
 The busy state, instead, is implemented in a busy form of waiting, so there is the highest power level consumption.
 Busy and sleep duration have the same duration, making them even more easier to identify.